BlueCh1cken/swarnami/Constitution/Rulebook-v0.1.md

 ## 6. Selection of Moderators
 Moderators are trusted members who have contributed for a long time.
 More moderators will be selected as demand increases.
 So far, no concrete selection process is present.

+## MISCELLANEOUS:
+The Bharati script will be used as the official script.
+In the repository, most text will be transliterated as Bharati script doesn't have unicode support yet.
+It also makes it easier to plan with a QWERTY Keyboard.
+The International Phonetic Alphabet (IPA for short) will be used for pronounciations for complicated words.
+The use of this must be indicated before the pronounciation clarification.